RxSwiftCommunity/RxDataSources/README.md

 }
 ```

-4) Define the actual data as an Observable stream of CustomData objects and bind it to the tableView
+4) Define the actual data as an Observable sequence of CustomData objects and bind it to the tableView
 ```swift
 let sections = [
   SectionOfCustomData(header: "First section", items: [CustomData(anInt: 0, aString: "zero", aCGPoint: CGPoint.zero), CustomData(anInt: 1, aString: "one", aCGPoint: CGPoint(x: 1, y: 1)) ]),